AppColony/slate/source/includes/api/v2/departments/_update.md

 Parameter   | Description
 ---------   | -----------
-name        | Department's name external_id | An ID by which an API wishes to identify a Department
+name        | Department's name external_id | An identifier for a Department api_id      | A unique ID for identifying a Department